goevie/coding_challenge/README.md

 Write the logic for the reverseSentence function in reverse.js.
 Create a command line app that uses the function.

-    npm start "please reverse this sentence" word letter
+    npm start "please reverse this sentence" --word --letter

     where

-    word - reverse the order of the words letter - reverse the order of the letters within each word
+    --word - reverse the order of the words
+    --letter - reverse the order of the letters within each word

 ### Specification